explorer436/programming-playground/JavaPlayground/src/datastructures/vectors/Notes.md

+The vector class is a thread-safe array list.

+Vectors were a part of JDK since 1.0.
+ArrayLists were introduced only in JDK 1.2.
+What was the need to introduce ArrayLists?
+ArrayLists are not synchronized.
+Vectors are synchronized.
+Synchronization has an overhead.

 A vector is a generic extensible array type.

 TODO : Are they used extensively today?
 This may not be worth too much attention.